 Outlook Resource Scheduling / Calendar Planner

-However, you can turn it into one!
-With a calendar planner you can see all of your employees’ Outlook (and Teams) calendars on one screen, view employee availability and future employee capacity, report upon Outlook shared calendars, and even make, move and edit appointments.
-With Timewatch resource scheduling and calendar planner software, you can see and report upon your employee’s Outlook and Teams calendars.
+Timewatch’s Whitespace® for Outlook is a simplified version of the Whitespace® resource scheduling system that has been specifically designed to add on to Outlook.
+Whitespace® for Outlook provides simple, cost effective resource scheduling facilities for Outlook.
+With Whitespace® for Outlook you can see all of your employees’ Outlook (and Teams) calendars on one screen, view employee availability and employee capacity over a range of dates, report upon Outlook shared calendars, and even make, move and edit appointments.
+With Whitespace® for Outlook you can see and report upon your employee’s Outlook and Teams calendars.

 How to use Microsoft Teams and Outlook for resource scheduling